How Deep Will The Solar Crash Be?

 The current price is also lower than cost estimates from Trina.
 The biggest supplier of 2015 expected to reduce costs to about 40 cents a watt by the end of the year, from 45 cents in the second quarter, Chief Financial Officer Merry Xu said in an August conference call.

-Trina used to be the lowest cost producer (at least in the c-Si world).
+Trina (NYSE:TSL) used to be the lowest cost producer (at least in the c-Si world).
 Not everybody will suffer, like Canadian Solar (NASDAQ:CSIQ):

 Canadian Solar Inc., the second-biggest supplier, reported costs of 37 cents in the third quarter, down from 39 cents in the second quarter.
 The company has said its costs are among the lowest in the industry, and it expects to reach 29 cents a watt by the fourth quarter of 2017.
 Many of its competitors expect costs in the low 30s by then, Osborne said.

-This is actually somewhat surprising as SA contributor Jeff Marino published this chart in his recent article which shows margins for the company well below the competition:
+This is actually somewhat surprising as SA contributor Jeff Marino published this chart in his recent article, which shows margins for the company well below the competition:

-He also notes that debt has more than doubled in the last three years from $1B to almost $2.5B (end of Q3 2013 - end of Q3 2016).
+He also notes that debt has more than doubled in the last three years from $1B to almost $2.5B (end of Q3 2013-end of Q3 2016).
 That isn't very comforting in this environment, we have to say.
-They've also shelved their plans to build a yieldco, but they have an inventory of projects for sale.
+It has also shelved its plans to build a yieldco, but it has an inventory of projects for sale.

-Indeed, as both SA contributors Alpha Investors and Fundamental Investing have noticed, they have a large inventory of projects.
+Indeed, as both SA contributors Alpha Investors and Fundamental Investing have noticed, it has a large inventory of projects.
 Here is the former:

 There are two reasons why Canadian Solar's performance in the long run will continue to get better - a robust pipeline of projects and a declining cost structure.
 As far as the first point is concerned, Canadian Solar had 2.4 GW of contracted projects in the late stages of development at the end of the second quarter.

 It's a capital intensive business, that.
 It would have been easier with a yieldco.
-It would have been easier with a yieldco.
-What also helps, as SA contributor Logical Tech Investor noted, is that they're market leader in what could very well be the next booming market, India.
+What also helps, as SA contributor Logical Tech Investor noted, is that it is a market leader in what could very well be the next booming market, India.

 Management was fairly upbeat during the Q3CC at the end of November and were a little bit of an outlier with that.
-It's even more surprising if you consider their geographical mix (from Q3CC):
+It's even more surprising if you consider its geographical mix (from Q3CC):

 We shipped 1,556 megawatt of solar modules to third-parties, including 38% in China, 38% to North America, 11% to Asia Pacific, 6% to Europe and 7% to emerging markets.

-That's 76% of their revenue to markets that have been slowing down considerably.
+That's 76% of its revenue to markets that have been slowing down considerably.
 And this is what management had to say about China and the US markets:

 China remain one of our largest markets during this quarter.
 Although clean [ph] orders in fourth quarter are not very evident, demand remain strong as prices stabilize, and began to increase again.
 We expect this amount to grow again during the first half 2017 as a result of FIT cuts to be announced by LRDC.